Trying to evade

 In addition, exchanges like Coinbase, Gemini, and Kraken issue

 to customers and to the IRS reporting on your crypto transaction activity.
-1099 forms
+If you 1099 forms don’t report transactions that have been reported to the IRS via Form 1099, you may automatically be sent a about your unpaid tax liability. warning letter

 In the future, the IRS will have even more information about cryptocurrency investors at its disposal.
-Starting in 2023, all brokers that facilitate crypto transactions will be required to report information about cryptocurrency disposals on Form 1099-B due to the
+Due to the

 Transactions on blockchains like Bitcoin and Ethereum are publicly visible.
 Using information obtained from exchanges, the IRS can match ‘anonymous wallets’ to known individuals.